 - Marks: If a player catches a ball on the fly that has been kicked more than 15 meters, that player is awarded a “mark” (a free kick).

 - Timing: A full length game consists of four 20-minute quarters.
 Play is almost always live, there is very little stoppage time except after a goal or when the ball goes out of bounds.

 When we play against clubs from other cities we follow the normal rules.
 For our local Portland league we play with 9 players instead of 18 and on a smaller field, which gives players more chances to touch the ball.
 At other times we play touch instead of tackle, for our “Ausball” and indoor games.

-Australian Rules Football is one of the oldest sports in the world, its rules having been codified in 1859 in Melbourne.
-The highest level of play is the professional Australian Football League, which had its’ first season 1897.
-Today, 17 teams compete in the AFL every year to win the Grand Final, which is the most attended domestic club sporting championship in the world.
+Australian Rules Football is one of the oldest organized sports in the world; its rules were codified in 1859 in Melbourne.
+The highest level of play is the professional Australian Football League, which had its first season in 1897.
+Today 18 teams compete in the AFL every year to win the Grand Final, which is the most attended domestic club sporting championship in the world.

 Want to start learning how to play the game?
 These videos show the proper technique for how to hand pass and kick the ball.